 Namibia is undoubtedly any traveller and photographer’s dream.
-This spectacular country boasts a topographical variety of the wilderness in the north, the miraculous dunes of the Namib Desert in the south, the flat Kalahari lands in the east and the breathtaking Fish River Canyon in the south.
+This spectacular country boasts a topographical variety of the wilderness in the north, the miraculous dunes of the Namib Desert in the south, the flat Kalahari lands in the east and the breathtaking Fish River Canyon to the south.

 Visitors should just be sure to apply for a permit before visiting this awe-inspiring ghost town.

 Travellers can apply for permits to take a day trip to the south of this region, but the northern, more extreme part called the Skeleton Coast Wilderness, is for the true adventurers only.
-Those of you who wish to explore this unkempt area should know that, in order to protect the environment, only about 800 visitors a year are allowed to come to this area.
+Those of you who wish to explore this pristine area should know that, in order to protect the environment, only about 800 visitors a year are allowed to come to this area.

 Adventurous souls can also enjoy sandboarding en quad biking on the endless dunes of the Skeleton Coast and this area is famous for providing excellent surfing conditions.

 Etosha National Park